-2.2.1 LONG-TERM CONTRACTS BETWEEN STAKEHOLDERS AND OTHER CONTRACTING ASPECTS
+2.2.1 LONG-TERM CONTRACTS BETWEEN STAKEHOLDERS AND OTHER CONTRACTING ASPECTS technologies.
+Increasing competition between waste management companies in times of dwindling profit margins further exacerbates the situation /3/.

 Legally, the municipalities in CE countries have the responsibility to organise the collection of waste from households.
 As decision makers they can conclude contracts with waste management companies and/or paper mills or any other party able to provide the required service.